-Sam's Club offers brand name merchandise, including hardgoods, some softgoods and selected private-label items such as Member's Mark and its own brands, Artisan Fresh, Bakers & Chef, Daily Chef and Simply Right, in five merchandise categories: grocery and consumables, fuel and other categories, home and apparel, technology, office and entertainment, and health and wellness.
-Grocery and consumables includes dairy, meat, bakery, deli, produce, dry, chilled or frozen packaged foods, alcoholic and nonalcoholic beverages, floral, snack foods, candy, other grocery items, health and beauty aids, paper goods, laundry and home care, baby care, pet supplies and other consumable items.
-Fuel and other categories consists of gasoline stations, tobacco, tools and power equipment, and tire and battery centers.
-Home and apparel includes home improvement, outdoor living, grills, gardening, furniture, apparel, jewelry, housewares, toys, seasonal items, mattresses and small appliances.
-Technology, office and entertainment includes electronics, wireless, software, video games, movies, books, music, office supplies, office furniture, photo processing and third-party gift cards.
-Health and wellness includes pharmacy, optical and hearing services and over-the-counter drugs.
+Sam's Club provides its members access to an assortment of merchandise, including products not found in its clubs, and services online at samsclub.com, and through its mobile commerce application.
+It also provides the member the option of delivery direct-to-home or to the club through services, such as Club Pickup.
+Sam's Club offers brand name merchandise, including hardgoods, some softgoods and selected private-label brands, such as Member's Mark in five merchandise categories: Grocery and consumables, which includes dairy, meat, bakery, deli, produce, dry, chilled or frozen packaged foods, alcoholic and nonalcoholic beverages, floral, snack foods, candy, other grocery items, health and beauty aids, paper goods, laundry and home care, baby care, pet supplies and other consumable items; Fuel and other, which consists of gasoline stations, tobacco, tools and power equipment, and tire and battery centers; Home and apparel, which includes home improvement, outdoor living, grills, gardening, furniture, apparel, jewelry, housewares, toys, seasonal items, mattresses and small appliances; Technology, office and entertainment, which includes electronics, wireless, software, video games, movies, books, music, office supplies, office furniture, photo processing and third-party gift cards, and Health and wellness, which includes pharmacy, optical and hearing services and over-the-counter drugs.

 702 SW 8th St